Zearin/textmate_wiki/Hacking on the Code.md

 	For example: Simplenote support, or sftp.
 See [FSDataSource.h][].

-8.  **Update clipboard history pop-ups**

-	The clipboard history pop-ups (<kbd>⌃⌥⌘V</kbd> and <kbd>⌃⌥⌘F</kbd>) are very crude ([OakPasteboardSelector.mm][]).
-A “type to search” functionality would be much better.

-	Adium provides a useful example.
-When the contact list has focus, typing a letter opens a search field above the list.
-As the user continues typing, the list is filtered accordingly.

 12. **Implement `OakTabTriggerImage`**

 	This should be an `NSImage` subclass which simply renders a tab trigger.
 It would be used in the menus and bundle item selector (and probably, also bundle editor).